GoldCityStudio/pest/README.md

-# Dr Pest Control Company Website
+# Babi Pest Control Company Website

-A modern, responsive website for Dr Pest Control Company Ltd, a Hong Kong-based professional pest control service provider.
-This website replicates the design and functionality of the original site at https://drpest-hk.com/.
+A modern, responsive website for Babi Pest Control Company Ltd, a Hong Kong-based professional pest control service provider.
+This website replicates the design and functionality of the original site at https://babipestcontrol.com/.

 ## 📊 SEO Keyword Progress Summary